 - Any additional documents that might be requested, such as transcripts or test scores

 - Confirm with appropriate U.S. Embassy/Consulate that you have prepared all required documents.

-STEP FIVE: Prepare for visa interview.
+STEP FIVE: Prepare for the visa interview.
 The interview generally lasts only 2-3 minutes.
 Under U.S. law, all nonimmigrant visa applicants are viewed as intending immigrants unless they convince the Consular Officer otherwise.
 You must show your reasons for returning to your home country following your studies:

 - Be prepared to use English and speak for yourself.